nicholaswww/Gramophone/readme.md

 ## Building
 To build this app, you will need the latest beta version of [Android Studio](https://developer.android.com/studio) and a fast network.

+### Submodules

+Gramophone includes certain dependencies such as media3 as git submodule.
+Make sure you download git submodules by running `git submodule update --init --recursive` before trying to build Gramophone.

 ### Set up package type
 Gramophone has a package type that indicates the source of the application package.
 Package type string is extracted from an external file named `package.properties`.